SanDiegoCodeSchool/lti-node-example/README.md

 # lti-node-example
-Module for building an LTI Tool Provider
+Example of an LTI Tool Provider